Pentagon: Afghanistan developing new plan vs. Taliban

-WASHINGTON (AP) — The Pentagon says the Afghan government is in the early stages of developing a new “road map” for breaking a battlefield stalemate with the Taliban.
+WASHINGTON (AP) — After nearly 16 years of war against the Taliban, the Afghan government is starting to develop a “road map” for breaking a battlefield stalemate that has been prolonged by the insurgents’ ability to use Pakistan as a sanctuary, the Pentagon said Tuesday.

-Key elements of the plan are spelled out in a report to Congress.
+In a report to Congress, the Pentagon said Kabul’s plan is in the early stages of development.
+It would restructure and realign the Afghan force to “set conditions for offensive operations,” including “large-scale offensive operations in 2019,” the report said.

-It says Kabul’s plan will restructure and nearly double the size of the Afghan security forces.
-It also would improve military leadership, enhance the army and air force’s fighting capabilities, and counter official corruption.
+The new approach has four key elements: increase the Afghan military’s fighting capabilities; improve its development of leaders; generate a more unified command effort; and counter official corruption.
+It also would double the size of the Afghan “special security” forces, without changing the size of the overall security structure, the report said.

 Most Read Stories